m-lamonaca/programming-notes/Java/Java Collection Framework.md

-ArrayListName.add(item);    //append item to collection ArrayListName.add(index, item);  // add item at positon index, shift all item from index and successive towards the end af the ArrayList
+ArrayListName.add(item);    //append item to collection ArrayListName.add(index, item);  // add item at position index, shift all item from index and successive towards the end af the ArrayList
 ArrayListName.set(index, item);  // substitute EXISTING item
-ArrayListName.get(index);    //access to collection item ArrayListName.remove(item)    //remove first occurence of item from collection ArrayListName.remove(index)    //remove item at position index ArrayListName.clear()    //emties the ArrayList ArrayListName.contains(object);  // check if object is in the ArrayList ArrayListName.IndexOf(object);  // returns the index of the object ArrayListName.isEmpty();  // check wether the list is empty
+ArrayListName.get(index);    //access to collection item ArrayListName.remove(item)    //remove first occurrence of item from collection ArrayListName.remove(index)    //remove item at position index ArrayListName.clear()    //empties the ArrayList ArrayListName.contains(object);  // check if object is in the ArrayList ArrayListName.IndexOf(object);  // returns the index of the object ArrayListName.isEmpty();  // check wether the list is empty

 ArrayListName.size();    //dimension of the ArrayList ArrayListName.tirmToSize();  // reduce ArrayList size to minimum needed
-// ArrayList size doubles when a reseize is needed.
+// ArrayList size doubles when a resize is needed.

 //run through to the collection with functional programming (JAVA 1.8+) ArrayListName.forEach(item -> function(v));